 Pork helps in producing red blood cells in the body, it enhances production of energy and iron from meat is easily absorbed by the body.

-Make sure you roast the pork versus using a crockpot.
+Make sure you roast the pork using an excellent roasting pan versus using a crockpot.

 If you cook using a slow cooker, don’t expect to get that crusty exterior on the pork.